County Westmeath: Economy

 Initially, development occurred around the major market centres of Mullingar, Moate, and Kinnegad.
 Athlone developed due to its military significance, and its strategic location on the main Dublin–Galway route across the River Shannon.
 Mullingar gained considerable advantage from the development of the Royal Canal.
 The canal facilitated cheap transport of produce to Dublin, Britain and Europe.
 Athlone and Mullingar expanded further with the coming of the Midland Great Western Railway network in the nineteenth century.

 Tourism in Westmeath is generally based on its many water amenities.
 The county lakes include Lough Derravaragh, Lough Ennell, Lough Owel, Lough Lene, Lough Sheelin and Lough Ree.
-Both the Grand Canal, and the Royal Canal flow through Westmeath, and the River Shannon (Ireland's key tourism waterway) has a modern inland harbour in Athlone.
+The River Shannon (Ireland's key tourism waterway) has a modern inland harbour in Athlone.

 In 2017 the largest employment sectors within Westmeath were:

 Two major "Greenway" projects are intended to improve cycling facilities.
-The Athone - Mullingar section of the Dublin – Galway Greenway, along the old railway corridor between Athlone and Mullingar, was constructed in 2015.
+The Athone—Mullingar section of the Dublin—Galway Greenway, along the old railway corridor between Athlone and Mullingar, was constructed in 2015.

 The Royal Canal Greenway takes tourists from the county boundary to Mullingar, and then on towards Longford.
 Those wishing to use the Dublin-Galway Greenway can transfer from the Royal Canal route to the old rail corridor onwards towards Athlone.

 The development of industry in Westmeath has been mainly based on food processing and consumer products.
 Whiskey is distilled in Kilbeggan and tobacco is processed in Mullingar.
 The county has an extensive beef and dairy trade.
 In recent times, the manufacturer Alkermes has located in Athlone.
 The eastern part of the county is home to commuters, many of whom work at the technology parks on the western side of Dublin.

 Mullingar is renowned for the high quality of its beef and veal.
 Weaned cattle from the west of the Shannon are fattened for market on the lush grasslands of Meath and Westmeath.
 The cattle are also used to maintain grassland to help sustain wildlife in the areas fringing the Bog of Allen.

 Westmeath is home to many stud farms.
 The plains of Westmeath, covered in calcium-rich marl, contribute significantly to calcification of foal bones during their formative years.
 Westmeath mares are usually put into foal in spring to facilitate summer growth.
 Pregnancy lasts for approximately 335–340 days and usually results in one foal.
 Horses mature when they are around four years old.

 Railways

 Westmeath also has railway infrastructure with a number of trains passing through towns in the county.
 The Dublin–Westport/Galway railway line runs through the county, with services from Dublin Heuston to Galway/Westport/Ballina inter-city train service stops at Athlone, while the Dublin-Sligo railway line service stops at Mullingar.
-The line from Athlone via Moate railway station to Mullingar could be reopened for trains from Galway to Dublin Connolly.
+The line from Athlone via Moate railway station to Mullingar is disused and converted into the Dublin-Galway Greenway.
 Other major infrastructural projects and plans for the county include Transport 21.